CCBDA-UPC/Cloud-Computing-QuickStart/README.md

 Open the [GuessNumber.ipynb](https://github.com/jorditorresBCN/Python-Quick-Start/blob/master/GuessNumber.ipynb) file with your **Anaconda** environment.
 You can copy \& paste the code at **In\[1\]**, press “Shift + Enter” and introduce your guess number.

+Now, we are ready to start a new hands-on.
+Enjoy!

 **First version: 30/11/2013.
 Updates 5/02/2014, 29/12/2016.**